SRGSSR/playsrg-apple/fastlane/README.md

 [bundle exec] fastlane ios afterAppStoreValidation
 ```

-After AppStore validation: Bumps marketing version and pushes current one is the same as all App Store live versions.
+After AppStore validation: Bumps marketing version and pushes if one AppStore live version is same as the current marketing version.

 ### ios iOSrsiScreenshots